morrownr/USB-WiFi/README.md

 The Bad:

 - WPA3 does not work
-- No support for interface combinations
+- no support for interface combinations
 - the really bad quality of some adapters made with this chipset means you need to reseach before buying
 - not a good choice for master mode or monitor mode (with the current out-of-kernel driver)